KAB-500L

 The KAB-500L is 3.05 m long and weighs 525 kg.
 Its warhead makes up 450 kg of the total weight, of which roughly 50% is blast-effect high explosive.
 Russian sources credit it with a CEP of 7 m.
-The technology of KAB-500L is also used for larger bombs, such as the KAB-1500L family.
+The technology of the KAB-500L is also used for larger bombs, such as the KAB-1500L family.

 It is also deployed by the Indian Air Force.
 The primary launch platform is Su-30MKI.
 This bomb is also used by Royal Malaysian Air Force on its Sukhoi Su-30MKM.

 KAB-500S-E

 KAB-500S-E is a Precision-Guided Munition (PGM) whose guidance system is based on GLONASS.
-The weapon can be dropped from aircraft flying at an altitude from 500 meters to 5000 meters and with an airspeed of 500–1150 km/h.
-The CEP is 7–12 meters.
+The weapon can be dropped from aircraft flying at an altitude from 500 metres to 5000 metres and with an airspeed of 500–1150 km/h.
+The CEP is 7–12 metres.
 These bombs were used for the first time in the Russian military intervention in the Syrian Civil War in September 2015.